spacetelescope/roman_notebooks/content/intro.md

 **Please note!** Your home directory (/home/{your-username}) is saved and will persist between sessions.
 In addition to being saved on [AWS](https://aws.amazon.com/what-is-aws/), your data are backed up twice a month; even so, it is always prudent to save important files in multiple locations.

 **Caveats and known limitations**
-- The Wide Field Instrument (WFI) simulated data are the only Roman products currently available on the Roman Science Platform.
+- The Wide Field Instrument (WFI) simulated data are the only Roman products currently available on the Roman Research Nexus.
-- The Jupyter Notebook Tutorials and Science Workflows offered in this Summer 2024 release focus on the WFI Imaging mode.
+- The main focus of the Jupyter Notebook Tutorials and Science Workflows offered in this release is the WFI Imaging mode.
+More content on the WFI Spectroscopic mode will be added in future releases.

 **Questions?** Please contact the [Roman help desk](https://stsci.service-now.com/roman) or [open an issue on GitHub](https://github.com/spacetelescope/roman_notebooks).
 We particularly welcome suggestions for adding additional packages and tutorials.

 ---
-*Last Updated: September 2024*
+*Last Updated: December 2024*